hairlesshobo/jack-tools/md/jack-plumbing.md

 DESCRIPTION
 -----------
-jack-plumbing maintains a set of port connection rules and manages these as clients register ports with JACK-  Port names are implicitly bounded regular expressions and support sub-expression patterns.
+jack-plumbing maintains a set of port connection rules and manages these as clients register ports with JACK.
+Port names are implicitly bounded regular expressions and support sub-expression patterns.

 There are four rules: connect, disconnect, also-connect and connect-exclusive.

     (connect "SuperCollider:out_(.*)" "system:playback_\1")